Deploying Sphinx documentation to GitHub Pages

 force_orphan: true

-• In the “Source” section, choose “Deploy form a branch” in the dropdown menu
+• In the “Source” section, choose “Deploy from a branch” in the dropdown menu.

-• (You should be able to verify the pages deployment in the Actions list)
+• You should now be able to verify the pages deployment in the Actions list).

-That’s it!
-Your site should now be live on https://<myuser>.github.io/documentation-example/ (replace username).
+• Your site should now be live on https://USER.github.io/documentation-example/ (replace USER).

-• Commit and push them, and verify that the documentation website refreshes after your changes (can take few seconds or a minute)
+• Verify that the documentation website refreshes after your changes (can take few seconds or a minute)

 Alternatives to GitHub Pages

-Sphinx simply builds HTML files, and you can host them anywhere, for example your university’s web space or own web server.
-This is the whole point of static site generators.
+• Sphinx builds HTML files (this is what static site generators do), and you can host them anywhere, for example your university’s web space or own web server.

 Migrating your own documentation to Sphinx

-• Create a file index.rst which lists all other RST files and provides the table of contents.
+• Create a file index.rst which lists all other Markdown files and provides the table of contents.

 • Add a conf.py file.
 You can generate a starting point for conf.py and index.rst with sphinx-quickstart, or you can take the examples in this lesson as inspiration.